maria-kostopoulou/maria-kostopoulou.github.io/_pages/about.md

 ## Welcome to my website!

-- I'm a 2nd year **Ph.D.
+- I'm a **Ph.D.
 Candidate in Economics** at [Mines Paris – PSL](https://www.minesparis.psl.eu/), [CEDP](https://www.minesparis.psl.eu/cedp/), under the supervision of Prof. Daniel Herrera-Araujo.
 In March 2026, I visited the [Harvard T.H.
 Chan School of Public Health](https://hsph.harvard.edu/) as a Visiting Research Student.

 - My research lies at the intersection of **health, environmental, and welfare economics**.
 My current work focuses on:
   - The monetary valuation of climate-related health risks